 While conversations about pay can feel tense, try to remember that they’re a normal part of the hiring process and it’s in your best interest to keep that process as positive and professional as possible.

 It’s also ideal for the person you’re negotiating with to have a positive impression of you.
-This is what’s known as liking bias⁴; it dictates that people are more likely to say ‘yes’ to those they know and like.
+This is what’s known as liking bias; it dictates that people are more likely to say ‘yes’ to those they know and like.
 Even if the decision isn’t fully up to them, a hiring manager who likes you is more likely to expend emotional capital going to bat to get you what you want than if you rubbed them the wrong way by being rude or terse.

 If your acceptance of the offer hinges solely on landing your desired salary, there has to be a point where you’re okay with losing the offer.
 If you can’t arrive at a mutually agreeable sum, be prepared to bow out gracefully.

-Consider the Offer as a Whole
+Consider the offer as a whole

 It’s important to note that a job offer is a package deal that includes more than just a named salary.
 Maybe they can’t come up to meet your higher wage expectations, but they can offer you an additional week of paid vacation or flex time to work from anywhere you want a certain number of days each month (more on negotiating these things in a minute).